 He burst out laughing.
 "You really are a piece of work, Summers."

 "Not even close."
-He grabbed a cigarette, lit it.
-Gesturing to the bed he said, "Have a seat and I'll explain it."
+He grabbed a cigarette and lit it.
+Gesturing to the bed, he said, "Have a seat and I'll explain it."

 She sat gingerly.
 Her expression was the most normal he'd seen her wear all evening.
-"Ok.
+"Okay.
 Explain it to me, Spike."

 "Here's how I see it.
 You don't trust me but Dawn does.
 She trusts you too.
 That'll be confusing for her.
 We continue to fight, then she's going to have to choose sides.
 She gets distracted.
 And some night that could get her killed.
 I couldn't live with that.
 She needs to live.
 That means you and I can't be squabbling.
 But you don't seem inclined to see me as anything but the big bad.
 And hell, maybe that's what I really am.
 Who ever heard of a vampire watcher anyway?"

 "So, since you can't accept me, and I won't go away, one of us has to die.
 You've already died twice, which puts you one up on me.
 So I guess it's my turn.
 Once I'm gone, and Niblet gets over it, there'll be peace.
 And she'll be safe.
 And that's what really matters.
 For Dawn, I'll die."
 He blew out a ring of smoke.
 "But not for you, Buffy."
 He stubbed out the cigarette and stood up.